Nitro/zk-agent/README.md

 Zk-agent can be run as a one time tool using the "run-checks" command or as a continuous sensu standalone check using the "run-sensu" command.

 * zk-config flag is the toml configuration file listing the zookeeper cluster members.
 The default is cluster.toml
-* sensu-config is the sensu client configuration file to be uses when the tool is run as a client sensu check.
+* sensu-config flag is the sensu client configuration file to be uses when the tool is run as a client sensu check.
 The default is sensu-config.json.

 Example Usage
 -------------